csarnataro/swapi-jamstack/README.md

 # SWAPI serverless

 >   A porting of [swapi.co](https://swapi.co) using a JAMStack architecture,
-    with JavaScript serverless functions for the JSON APIs and Next.js statically generated pages for the front-end.
+    with JavaScript serverless functions (implemented through [fastify](https://fastify.io)) for the JSON APIs and Next.js statically generated pages for the front-end.

 ### Goals